ppradillos/log4embedded/README.md

 	- DEBUG

 - Set a log file with no colors at all (default option for log files) or with the extra escape sequences for colors just in case you still want to check the log file in a terminal, e.g.: using the "tail -f" command.
+-
+  As a remark, to make this library 100% compatible with the standard and avoid dependencies with any OS, if you set a log file path which directories do not exist yet, then the log file SHALL NOT be created.
+On the other hand, if all directories to store the log file already exist, but the log file is the only one missing, the log file shall be created with no problem.

 ### Log generation